A Perfect Summer Day in Paris

-Outfit Details: Gal Meets Glam Dress (find sold out styles on Poshmark here, use code DONNARIGGINS to get $5 off your first purchase), Jeffrey Campbell Raffia Sandals, Zara Bucket Bag, Kendra Scott Necklace
+Outfit Details: Gal Meets Glam Dress (Also comes in Pink, Light Blue, and Navy.
+Find sold out styles on Poshmark here, use code DONNARIGGINS to get $5 off your first purchase), Jeffrey Campbell Raffia Sandals, Zara Bucket Bag, Kendra Scott Necklace

 We arrived in late August and the weather could not have been more perfect.
 I felt so comfortable touring the city in my Gal Meets Glam wrap dress and my favorite raffia sandals.
 We started our morning with a cappuccino in the cafe at our adorable boutique hotel.

 Then we visited my favorite museum in Paris, the Musee de L’Orangerie to see Monet’s “Water Lilies.”
 We did not arrive as early as we had on our previous visit and the crowds definitely changed the vibe in the normally peaceful oval rooms.
 The paintings were no less remarkable though and I even noticed some details I hadn’t seen before like the layering technique called scumbling that Monet used to show depth.